sajro94/ValheimModPack/Universal/BepinEx/plugins/DasSauerkraut-Terraheim/README.md

 ## Weapons and Tools
 Nine new weapons and tools have been added with the goal of filling in the gaps in each tier.
 These weapons are as follows: Bronze Battleaxe, Iron Knife, Forstasca (Silver Axe), Folcbrand (Silver Greatsword), Silver Kresja (Atgeir), Blackmetal Spear, Blackmetal Axehammer(Greataxe), and the much coveted Blackmetal Pickaxe.
+Fire, Frost and Lightning bombs have been added as well!
 ![weapons](https://media.discordapp.net/attachments/610164117277245482/827283248425992282/unknown.png?width=892&height=640)
 You can view damage values, moveset information, and recipes [here](https://docs.google.com/spreadsheets/d/1DlnnJOvorgCQ1k1e4lO5nF8M-QQpf7FZmO5bRj3mwLI/edit?usp=sharing) in the Weapons tab.
 If you only want the new weapons, you can delete the Terraheim.dll file to disable the armor changes.